 - a.
 Augmented Defined Contribution Plan/Cash Balance Plan.
-This type of hybrid retirement plan starts with a defined contribution retirement plan and adds to it one defined benefit retirement plan component, the guarantee of an investment return rate.
-Under the hybrid plan type, each plan member has an individual account to which member and employer contributions are credited and to which interest at a prescribed rate annually will be credited.
-The eventual benefit payout is a lump sum benefit although the account balance could be converted into a monthly benefit annuitized by the plan, with the plan also assuming a mortality risk as well as an investment risk. - b.
+This type of hybrid retirement plan starts with a defined contribution retirement plan and adds to it one defined benefit retirement plan component, which is the guarantee of an investment return rate on the accumulated account balance for each plan member.
+Under this hybrid plan type, each plan member has an individual account to which member and employer contributions are credited and to which interest at a prescribed rate annually will be credited.
+The eventual benefit payout is a lump sum benefit, although the account balance could be converted into a monthly benefit annuitized by the plan, with the plan then also assuming a mortality risk as well as an investment risk. - b.
 Side-by-Side/Combination Hybrid Plan.
-This type of hybrid retirement plan pairs a defined benefit plan pairs a defined benefit plan, frequently stripped down from a prior defined benefit plan design, with a defined contribution plan, providing defined benefit plan for all covered salary and crediting contributions on all covered salary to the defined contribution plan portion.
-The payout from the defined benefit plan portion is generally in the form of a monthly annuity, although it could be in a lump sum, and the payout from the defined contribution plan portion generally in the form of a lump sum amount, although the lump sum amount could be annuitized on the actuarial reserve basis as the defined benefit plan portion. - c.
+This type of hybrid retirement plan pairs a defined benefit plan, frequently stripped down from a prior defined benefit plan design, with a defined contribution plan.
+The combination would have defined benefit plan coverage on covered salary at a reduced rate, funding a reduced benefit accrual rate, and crediting a portion of contributions on covered salary to the defined contribution plan portion.
+The payout from the defined benefit plan portion is generally in the form of a monthly annuity, although it could be in a lump sum, and the payout from the defined contribution plan portion generally in the form of a lump sum amount, although the lump sum amount could be annuitized on the actuarial reserve basis as the defined benefit plan portion, subjecting the pension plan to a mortality risk. - c.
 Stacked/Sequential Hybrid Plan.
-This type of hybrid retirement plan sequences a defined benefit plan with a defined contribution plan, with the defined benefit play portion covering only a portion of the total salary, frequently the initial portion up to a specified amount, and the defined contribution plan portion funded from any portion of covered salary not included in defined benefit plan coverage.
+This type of hybrid retirement plan sequences a defined benefit plan with a defined contribution plan, with the defined benefit play portion covering only a portion of the total salary, frequently the initial portion up to a specified amount, and with the defined contribution plan portion funded from any portion of covered salary that was not included in defined benefit plan coverage.
 The payout from this hybrid plan type would be the same as for the side-by-side/combination hybrid plan type.